Site investigation works approved to proceed

 - Compliance of the conditions will be closely monitored by a team of specially deployed NParks ecologists, supported by trained representatives from the nature community who have been invited as observers.
 Should there be any breach or deviation from the agreed mitigation measures or when pollution is detected, NParks officers will issue immediate stop work orders.

-Details of these comprehensive and substantive mitigation measures are spelt out in the Appendix.
 The measures aim to achieve the following: